perladvent/perldotcom/content/article/installing-all-perls-on-macos.md

 ## v5.8.9 and v5.10

 v5.8.9 and v5.10.1 each complain about the same things.
-It's the locale issue again, which I ignore, but with an additional problem:
+There's the locale issue again, which I ignore, but also an additional problem:

 ```bash
 Failed 2 tests out of 1612, 99.88% okay.